-Mainly your friends aren’t looking to you to solve their problems or come up with some magical spell to make it go away.
-As people, we just want to vent, lay it all out on the table, out for even us to see.
+Mainly your friends aren’t looking to you to solve their problems or come up with some magical spell to make them go away.
+As people, we often just want to vent, lay all our cards out on the table; out for even us to see.

-Be the friend that actually listens, the kind that takes mental notes of the little details and doesn’t interrupt unnecessarily or find a way to somehow make the situation about them.
+Be the friend that actually listens, the kind that takes mental notes of the little details and doesn’t interrupt unnecessarily or find a way to make the situation about them somehow.
 Being able to listen is the first and most vital step in being a great friend or just a great human in general.

 This is a tactic I developed really early on.

 Instead of point-blank calling them out on certain things, which can be counterproductive sometimes, I preferer to ease my way into it.
 Might be a softer approach, but it works each and every time.